Want to see how Kapolei compares to other top cities in Hawaii? Explore all city regulations in Hawaii. →

-Short-term rentals in Kapolei are regulated by the Honolulu Department of Planning and Permitting (DPP).
-STRs are defined as lodgings that provide guest accommodation for less than 30 consecutive days.
+Short-term rentals in Kapolei are defined as lodgings that provide guest accommodation for fewer than 30 consecutive days.
+These regulations are enforced by the Honolulu Department of Planning and Permitting under Ordinances 22-7 and 24-14.

 Kapolei, located on the island of Oahu in Hawaii, is an emerging urban center known as Oahu's "Second City."
 With a population estimated at around 22,000 people, Kapolei is situated approximately 17 miles west of Honolulu, the state's capital and largest city.
 This proximity to Honolulu makes Kapolei a choice destination for those seeking a more relaxed atmosphere while still being within a reasonable distance to the amenities and attractions of a major metropolitan area.